English Literature

 What do I need to study this course?

-Grade 6 or above in GCSE English Language and preferably GCSE English Literature.
+You will need a grade 6 or above in GCSE English Language and GCSE English Literature if studied.

 What will I study?